Shortcuts

 • prefix (str) – optional string, a prefix added to parameter and buffer names to compose the keys in state_dict.

-• keep_vars (bool) – by default the If set to ``True`, detaching will not be performed.
+• keep_vars (bool) – by default the Tensor returned in the state dict are detached from autograd.
+If set to True, detaching will not be performed.

 Dict[str, Any]